 Pregnancy and Lactation: Many corticosteroids have been shown to be teratogenic in laboratory animals at low doses.
-Since adequate human reproduction studies have not been performed with corticosteroids, the use of these drugs in pregnancy, nursing mothers, or women of childbearing potential requires that the possible benefits of the drug be weighed against the potential hazards to the mother and the embryo, fetus, or breast-fed infant.
+Since adequate human reproduction studies have not been performed with corticosteroids, the use of these drugs in pregnancy, nursing mothers, or women of child-bearing potential requires that the possible benefits of the drug be weighed against the potential hazards to the mother and the embryo, fetus, or breast-fed infant.
 Other systemic corticosteroids have been shown to appear in breast milk and to slightly elevate (by 1%) the risk of cleft palate in human fetuses.
 Infants born to mothers who have received substantial doses of corticosteroids during pregnancy should be carefully observed for signs of adrenal suppression.

-Children: KENALOG-10 INJECTION is not for use in newborn or preterm infants.
-Because corticosteroids can suppress growth, the development of infants and children on prolonged corticosteroid therapy should be carefully observed.
+Children: KENALOG-40 INJECTION is not for use in newborn or preterm infants.
+This preparation is not recommended for children under 6 years of age.
+Because corticosteroids can suppress growth, the development of children on prolonged corticosteroid therapy should be carefully observed.
 Caution should be used in the event of exposure to chickenpox, measles or other communicable diseases.
 Children should not be vaccinated or immunized while on corticosteroid therapy (see WARNINGS).
 Corticosteroids may also affect endogenous steroid production.